Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-02.md

 To create keyframe animations define some keyframes.
 A key frame describes the values for CSS properties at a point in time.

-Give animation a name, `scaleAndRotate` in the example below.
+Assign keyframe animation a name, `scaleAndRotate` in the example below.

 Define the value for properties along the length of the animation.
 Here `transform: scale(0.5) rotate(0)` happens at the beginning `0%`, `background-color: blue` happens at the half way point `50%`, and `transform: scale(1.0) rotate(23deg)` happens at the end of the animation `100%`.
 ```CSS